-Welcome to the new Army Logistics University, or ALU.
-What is the ALU?
-The ALU is a composite campus for military and DoD logistics leader education.
-This “state of the art” learning center provides professional military education, civilian education, and joint, multinational, and interagency education supporting America’s Army logistics leaders of today and tomorrow.
+Welcome to the Army Logistics University (ALU).
+ALU is a composite campus for military and DoD logistics leader education.
+The campus is a “state of the art” learning center that enables professional military education, civilian education, and joint, multinational, and interagency education supporting America’s Army logistics leaders of today and tomorrow!

-The ALU is a beautifully landscaped walking campus.
-The university building, with its striking exterior and interior design, provides 200 multi-use, reconfigurable class rooms, facilitates web-based teleconferencing, symposiums, and conferences.
+ALU is a walking campus which consists of two university buildings that provide over 200 multi-use, reconfigurable class rooms, facilitates web-based teleconferencing, symposiums, and conferences.
 Nine conference rooms accommodate ALU staff and faculty meetings and conferences.
-Classroom technologies include interactive whiteboards and instructor-controlled work-stations which interface with student computers.
-ALU’s classrooms accommodate small groups of up to 20, and/or can be reconfigured to support up to 48 students.
-Twenty computer and Army support system laboratories allow students to train on modern Army systems.
-Cameras in each classroom have capabilities to project people or presentations, globally.
+Classroom technologies include interactive whiteboards and instructor-controlled work-stations which can interface with student computers.
+ALU’s classrooms accommodate small groups of up to 20, and can be reconfigured to support up to 48 students.
+Twenty computer laboratories allow students to train on modern Army systems.
+Cameras in each classroom facilitate projects and presentations and communication on a global scale.

-An impressive 2-story 18,000 square foot Army Logistics Research Library consolidates collections from the Quartermaster, Ordnance, and Transportation Schools, as well as the College of Professional and Continuing Education, or CPCE, formally the Army Logistics Management College.
-A community library, co-located with the ALU Research Library, contains leisure reading materials for students and residents of Fort Lee and the surrounding communities.
-Wwith 60 public access workstations, student study areas, and small team rooms, all these amenities make the ALU library a destination location.
+The Army Logistics Research Library contains consolidated collections from the Quartermaster, Ordnance, and Transportation Schools, as well as the College of Professional and Continuing Education.
+A community library is co-located with the ALU Research Library and contains leisure reading materials for students and residents of Fort Lee and the surrounding communities.
+Additional library amenities include 60 public access workstations, student study areas, and small team rooms.

 ALU is home to the Army Sustainment Professional Bulletin, a primary source of information on past, present, and future sustainment trends, initiatives, and operations for sustainers around the world.
 Formerly known as the Army Logistician, this 4-time Secretary of the Army Editor of the Year Award winner and winner of the Most Improved Publication continues as a valuable source for sustainers.